Nylilsa/wr-replays/README.md

 # wr-replays
-Repository of WR Touhou Replays
+Repository of WR Touhou Replays.
+Data is used by https://nylilsa.github.io/